Ultimate guide to the Carrick-a-Rede Rope Bridge 2024/25

 What are the recommended tips for crossing the Carrick A Rede Rope Bridge?

-Before embarking on the journey to cross the carrick-a-rede rope bridge, it’s advisable to know before you go by checking the opening times and being prepared for the coastal weather conditions.
+Before embarking on the journey to cross the Carrick-a-Rede rope bridge, it’s advisable to know before you go by checking the opening times and being prepared for the coastal weather conditions.
+Wear good walking shoes and have a warm sweater or coat as the weather can be wet and windy.

 Are there any nearby attractions to visit after crossing the bridge?

-After crossing the bridge, visitors can explore attractions like the old bushmills distillery, take a causeway costal tour, visit Dunluce Castle, take in some set-jetting and view the Game of Thrones filming sites.
+After crossing the bridge, visitors can explore attractions like the old Bushmills Distillery, head to the Dark Hedges, go see Ballintoy another Game of Thrones site.
+Or visit the Unesco World heritage site of the Giants Causeway take a causeway costal tour, visit Dunluce Castle, take in some set-jetting and view the Game of Thrones filming sites.
+For GOT fans the Larrybane Quarry which served as Renly Bartheon’s camp.
 When you have finished touring the area head to Londonderry and see the murals, and on your way stop by at Mussenden Temple.

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 You can read my privacy policy here.